JonJagger/cyber-dojo/readme.txt

 1:visible_files
   These are the names of the files that are visible in the editor in the browser.
   Each file can have associated information if necessary.
-  Any visible file with :preloaded => true will be pre-loaded into the editor when the browser page first opens.

 2:hidden_files
   These are the names of necessary and supporting files (if there are any) that are NOT